 Our Compensation Committee is authorized to engage a compensation consultant or other advisors to review our executive officers' compensation, including an analysis against the compensation of executive officers at comparable companies, to ensure that our compensation is market competitive, with the goal of retaining and adequately motivating our senior management.
-During 2019, our Compensation Committee engaged Compensia to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our executive and director compensation for 2019.
+During 2020, our Compensation Committee engaged Compensia to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our equity plan and executive and director compensation for 2020.
 Compensia was invited to attend a Compensation Committee meeting where they presented and discussed their analysis and findings.
-For 2019, with the assistance of Compensia, our Compensation Committee updated our compensation peer group, described below in the section entitled "Peer Companies and Market Compensation Data."
+For 2020, with the assistance of Compensia, our Compensation Committee updated our compensation peer group, described below in the section entitled "Peer Companies and Market Compensation Data."

-In December 2018, and most recently, in December 2019, our Compensation Committee analyzed whether the work of Compensia as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to our Company by Compensia; (ii) the amount of fees from our Company paid to Compensia as a percentage of the firm's total revenue; (iii) Compensia's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Compensia or the individual compensation advisors employed by the firm with an executive officer of our Company; (v) any business or personal relationship of the individual compensation advisors with any member of our Compensation Committee; and (vi) any stock of our Company owned by the individual compensation advisors employed by Compensia.
-Our Compensation Committee determined, based on its analysis of the above factors, that the work of Compensia and the individual compensation advisors employed by Compensia has not created any conflict of interest and our Compensation Committee is satisfied with the independence of Compensia.
+In December 2018, December 2019, and most recently, in September 2020, our Compensation Committee analyzed whether the work of Compensia as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services to our Company by Compensia; (ii) the amount of fees from our Company paid to Compensia as a percentage of the firm's total revenue; (iii) Compensia's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Compensia or the individual compensation advisors employed by the firm with an executive officer of our Company; (v) any business or personal relationship of the individual compensation advisors with any member of our Compensation Committee; and (vi) any stock of our Company owned by the individual compensation advisors employed by Compensia has not created any conflict of interest and our Compensation Committee is satisfied with the independence of Compensia.